rhomobile/rhomobile-docs/eb/en/edge/guide/pb3.md

 		            </General>

-2. Switch backwards compatibility on.The regular expressions engine can be activated from within the configuration file by setting the value of [UseRegularExpressions](../guide/configreference?UseRegularExpressions) to 1.
+2. Switch backwards compatibility on.
+The regular expressions engine can be activated from within the configuration file by setting the value of [UseRegularExpressions](../guide/configreference?UseRegularExpressions) to 1.

 		:::xml
 		<Configuration>